NIR long-pass filters

 As for cost, taking as example the filters with cut-on near 720 nm and a size of 58 mm, the Zomei is the cheapest at less than 15 € (on never-ending sale), the Haida is at 30 €, the Hoya at 65 € and the Heliopan at 75 €, while the Kolari Vision at 85 USD, would cost over 100 € after delivery to Europe and VAT.
 In AliExpress one can find even cheaper filters, at around 10 €.

-All the spectra shown above in figures have been measured by the author with the same Agilent/Hewlett-Packard diode array spectrophotometer (HP 8453).
+All the spectra shown above in figures have been measured by the author with the same Agilent/Hewlett-Packard diode array spectrophotometer (HP 8453), except for the Thorlab filters for which the data are from the online-catalogue of the manufacturer.
 The data are available in R package ‘photobiologyFilters’.
-The figures were produced with R packages ‘ggspectra’, which is an extension to package ‘ggplot2’.
+The figures were produced with R package ‘ggspectra’, which is an extension to package ‘ggplot2’.
 All these packages are open-source and available through CRAN.
 See also the R for photobiology web site.